 - Step 6: Configure Qt Creator

-- Open Qt Creator and go to Tools/Options.
-Under the Build & Run section, choose the Kits tab and select Desktop.
+Open Qt Creator and go to Tools/Options.
+Choose the Kits tab and select Desktop (on older versions of Qt, choose Build&Run -> Kits).
 Please verify the following:

 - The CMake tool is present, shown above in blue.
 Note that the name of the CMake tool may be different than below.
 If no CMake options are available, go to the CMake tab and click ‘Add’.
 Navigate to the directory where you installed cmake, and select